jaredwray/tensile/README.md

 const app = fastify();

-app.register(tensile, tensileOptions);
+app.register(tensile);
 ```

 This will add all the features above with the following pre-configured options:

 * Caching: Enabled with a default TTL of 60 seconds.
-* Rate Limiting: Enabled with a default limit of 100 requests per minute.
+* Rate Limiting: Enabled with a default limit of 500 requests per minute.
 * CORS: Enabled with default options.
 * Helmet: Enabled with default options.
-* Swagger/OpenAPI: Enabled with default options and a default path of `/`.
+* Swagger/OpenAPI: Enabled with `/openapi.json` and a default client at path of `/`.
-* Metrics: Enabled with default options and a default path of `/metrics`.

 For more advanced usage you can initialize Tensile with options and then update the options for each feature using the properties: